nickbild/photophone/README.md

 At the receiver, the light from the transmitter is collected and focused by a parabolic mirror with a selenium cell at its focal point.
 The selenium cell was an early photoresistor, so as the level of light falling on it varied, so did its electrical resistance.
 Current was passed through the cell and into an electromagnetic speaker, which turned the variations back into sound.

+### Shedding Some Light on the Failure

+In 1880, Bell perfected the Photophone and made wireless voice calls at distances of up to 700 feet.
+So you could call it a success, but yet this idea never took off?
+Why?
+Because the Photophone used sunlight and lenses to focus light at a distance.
+You can only transmit just so far with this setup (this was 80 years before the laser was invented).
+It would also be difficult to scale, because line-of-sight needs to be maintained between all connection points, and the beams cannot cross without interfering with one another.

+The work served as a predecessor to today's fiber optics, but building out an infrastructure of copper wire for the telephone proved to be simpler than a practical implementation of the Photophone.

 ## Media

 ## Bill of Materials